 It comes after Monday night’s attack at Manchester Arena, which killed 22 and injured 59.

-Home Secretary Amber Rudd says it “seems likely” that suspected bomber Salman Abedi was not acting alone.
-He was known “up to a point” by the intelligence services.
+Home Secretary Amber Rudd says it seems likely that suspect bomber Salman Abedi did not act alone.
+Abedi known up to a point by the intelligence services.

-The change in terror threat comes after investigators were unable to rule out whether suspect Salman Abedi was part of a group.
-He is a 22-year-old born in Manchester to parents of Libyan descent and had been to Libya recently
+The change in the terror threat comes after investigators were unable to rule out whether suspect Salman Abedi was part of a group.
+He is a 22-year-old born in Manchester.
+His parents of Libyan descent and had been to Libya recently

-Intelligent services are asking if anyone has information about the attack they can call the anti-terror hotline on 0800 789321.
+Intelligent services ask that anyone with information about the attack to call the anti-terror hotline on 0800 789321.